BNasmith/bnasmith.github.io/_posts/2021-01-31-Hospitality-Prejudice-and-the-Acts-of-the-Spirit.md

 ---
 layout: post
-title:  "Peter and Cornelius"
+title:  "Hospitality, Prejudice, and the Acts of the Spirit"
 date:   2021-01-31
-categories: bible, theology
+categories: bible, theology, sermons
 ---